bluedazzle/django-angularjs-blog/readme.md

+#New RaPo Site#
-#A simple blog site powered by django and angularjs#
+A simple blog site powered by django and angularjs

+---

 ##How to use?##